mjoras/SCONE-PROTOCL/documents/charter.md

 The following topics are out of scope for SCONEPRO:

-1. Support for streaming video flows carried in other transports and substrates.
-SCONEPRO is focused on streaming video carried either directly in QUIC, or indirectly in QUIC, as through HTTP/3.
+1. Support for streaming video flows carried in other transports and substrates than QUIC.
 1. Support for other media types that would require awareness of additional network attributes beyond the attributes applicable to ABR video.
-1. General extensibility to support other network attributes.
+1. Support for general purpose network attributes.
 If additional network attributes are identified, the working group will request recharter to add them to SCONEPRO.
-1. Any aspects of fine-grained congestion control signaling.
-This is in scope for existing IETF working groups now.
+1. Support for congestion signaling from the network.
+SCONEPRO should not be treated as mechanism to replace congestion control or rate adaptation.

 The working group will consider [RFC 9419](https://www.rfc-editor.org/rfc/rfc9419.html) as a source of principles in the development of this mechanism, and will consider relevant lessons from past IETF work in Path Aware Networking from [RFC 9049](https://www.rfc-editor.org/rfc/rfc9049.html).